UBC-MDS/dsci_522_group_3/README.md

 # Predicting Direction of Stock Price from Interest Rate and Inflation Rate

--   Authors: Allen Lee, Jianhao Zhang, Chengyu Tao, Yi Yan
+-   Authors: Allen Lee, Andy Zhang, Chengyu Tao, Yi Yan

 A demo of a data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.